Dan Severn: Ultimate Fighting Championship (1994–2000)

-When Severn made his entrance in his fights, he would carry the National Wrestling Alliance Worlds Heavyweight Championship out of his respect and passion for professional wrestling.
-Conversely, he made his entrance in WWF with his UFC Championship.
+When Severn made his entrance in his fights, he would carry the National Wrestling Alliance (NWA) World's Heavyweight Championship belt out of his respect and passion for professional wrestling.
+Conversely, he made his entrance in the World Wrestling Federation (WWF) with his UFC Championship belt.

 In 1996, Severn managed his friend and fellow wrestler and judoka Don Frye, as well as wrestling champion Dan Bobish, in their own mixed martial arts ventures.
 Frye would win the UFC 8 and Ultimate Ultimate 96 tournaments.
 The team was also expanded with female judoka Becky Levi.

 In 1999, Severn founded 'The Danger Zone', a new mixed martial arts promotion intended to provide a platform for amateur fighters, in which Severn also fought.
 Severn has also trained and became a mentor to notable mixed martial artists including former UFC Light Heavyweight Champion Rashad Evans, The Ultimate Fighter competitor Luke Zachrich, Sean Sherk, and former UFC Light Heavyweight Champion Quinton "Rampage" Jackson.

 In 2000, Severn returned to the UFC for UFC 27, quickly losing to Pedro Rizzo after a kick to the knee.

 Severn was inducted into the UFC Hall of Fame at UFC 52.